Minamoto no Yoriie

-Minamoto no Yoriie (源 頼家) was the second shōgun (1202–1203) of the Kamakura shogunate and the first son of its founder, Minamoto no Yoritomo.
+Minamoto no Yoriie (源 頼家) was a Japanese samurai, daimyo and the second shōgun (1202–1203) of the Kamakura shogunate and the first son of its founder, Minamoto no Yoritomo.
 His Dharma name was Hokke-in-dono Kingo Da’i Zengo (法華院殿金吾大禅閤).

 Life

 Yoriie was born in Kamakura at the residence of Hiki Yoshikazu.
 Before his birth, Yoritomo ordered construction of the Dankazura on Wakamiya Ōji at Tsurugaoka Hachimangū to pray for a safe delivery.
 His childhood name was Manju (万寿).
 He later fathered an heir, Ichiman, with Hiki’s daughter Wakasa no Tsubone; their son was also born at the Hiki mansion, on a site now occupied by Myōhon-ji.

 After Yoritomo’s death in 1199, the seventeen-year-old Yoriie succeeded as head of the Minamoto clan and was appointed sei-i taishōgun in 1202.

 Council of Thirteen and disputes among retainers

 In 1199, leading gokenin established a Council of Thirteen to manage petitions and limit unilateral decisions by the young shōgun.
 Subsequent rivalries among senior retainers included the expulsion and death of Kajiwara Kagetoki and his clan in 1200, and suppression of allied disturbances in 1201; in this period Yoriie received the warrior Itagaki Gozen in audience.
 On July 22, 1202, he was formally invested as sei-i taishōgun.